 Together with the Canadian Association of Midwives and the Canadian Association of Midwifery Educators, we form a three-pillar approach to excellence in midwifery regulation, education and practice.

-The Canadian Midwifery Regulators Council (CMRC) (previously Consortium) was established in the year 2000 via a national process to create an inter-provincial labour mobility agreement.
+The Canadian Midwifery Regulators Council (CMRC) (previously Consortium) was established in 2000 via a national process to create an inter-provincial labour mobility agreement.
 In March 2001, the Agreement on Mobility for Midwifery in Canada was signed by all midwifery regulatory authorities, as well as provincial/territorial midwifery associations and midwifery education programs in Canada.
-Since that time, the CMRC has worked toward the harmonization of standards and administrative processes for the profession of midwifery, while maintaining a respect for provincial and territorial differences and distinct regulations.
+Since that time, the CMRC has worked toward the harmonization of standards and administrative processes for the profession of midwifery, while respecting provincial and territorial differences and distinct regulations.

 - British Columbia College of Nurses & Midwives